kopptr/svf-acolyte-guild/docs/Rubrics/Roles/Bell Ringer.md

 - Once when the [[Celebrant]] receives from the [[Chalice]][^last].
 	- If a [[Lector]] is reading the Communion Antiphon and happens to start speaking before the last bell ring, wait until the [[Lector]] finishes the Antiphon before ringing the bell.

-[^epiclesis]: See: [[GIRM#p150]], which says "A little before the Consecration".
+[^epiclesis]: See: [[General Instruction of the Roman Missal|GIRM > par.
+150]], which says "A little before the Consecration".
 We ring it at the Epiclesis because that is the Roman and Dominican tradition, and nowhere else makes sense.
-[^elevations]: See: [[GIRM#p150]], which doesn't specify three times, but instead says "according to local custom".
+[^elevations]: See: [[General Instruction of the Roman Missal|GIRM > par.
+150]], which doesn't specify three times, but instead says "according to local custom".
 We ring three times at the elevations, a reference the three rings at the Consecration in the Tridentine Roman and Dominican Rites.
 [^last]: This is not specified in the [[General Instruction of the Roman Missal|GIRM]], but is a local custom.